harishvc/quick-references/unix/intro-1.md

 ## What is the difference between process and thread?
-Process
+### Process
-* Each process has a virtual address space, executable code, open handles to system objects, a security context, unique process identifier, environment variables and at least one thread of execution
+* Each process has a unique identifier, protected address space and **copy of parent's environment**
-* Run in separate memory spaces
+* Each process runs in its own **protected address space**, and when the process ends (whether it exits voluntarily or is killed by a signal) that address space is fully reclaimed
+* Process has a **copy of the parent's environment** and no access to the parent process and environment.
+When the process terminates any changes to the **environment are lost**.
-* Each process is started with a single thread, often called the primary thread.
+* Each process is started with a single thread, often called the **primary thread**

-Threads
+### Thread
 * A thread is a subset of the process.
 * It is termed as a ‘lightweight process’
 * All threads of a process share its virtual address space and system resource